jbenno/nyuad_decoding_nature/README.md

 # Decoding Nature - IM-UH 2318
 ### Capturing and modelling complexity in code: Laws of motion, complex systems, generative art.
-*This is still the draft syllabus and subject to change* *It will become my version of Daniel Shiffman's book and class, taught at NYUAD previously by Aaron Sherwood.*
+*This course is my version of Daniel Shiffman's book and class, taught at NYUAD previously by Aaron Sherwood.*
 *My thanks to both of them.
 Please see the links to their material below*

 School: NYUAD